At WUKA HQ🏚, we love food and looking after our health🏃🏽.

 This tea is made from the leaves of raspberries rather than the fruit itself.
 Kitchn wrote that ‘after just a mug, my cramps died down to a dull roar, and after two, they disappeared completely.’
 Pukka’s (one of our sponsors of RED WAVE TALKS) Motherkind Pregnancy has 24% raspberry leaf.

-So next time during your period, please make sure you look after yourself and eat food that will help you feel better.
+So the next time your period comes, make sure you have a couple of pairs of your favourite WUKA and a fridge full of period food to reduce your cramps and help you to feel better.
 Do share us your tip on how to reduce pain, cramps, bloatedness and we'll try out here in WUKA HQ too.